cehbrecht/birdhouse-talk-at-egu-2020/slides.md

 [Online Notebook](https://nbviewer.jupyter.org/github/cehbrecht/frevas/blob/master/notebooks/freva-demo.ipynb)
 ---
 ## Summary
-* WPS is standard interface for remote processing
+* WPS is a standard interface for remote processing
 * Use Cookiecutter template to create a new WPS project
 * New WPS is ready to use without extra installation steps
 ```note